bbc/peaks.js/README.md

 # Testing

+Tests run in Karma using Mocha + Chai + Sinon.

-`npm test` should work for simple one time testing.
+ - `npm test` should work for simple one time testing.
+ - `npm test -- --glob %pattern%` to run selected test suite(s) only

-If you are developing and want to repeatedly run tests in a browser on your machine simply launch `npm run test-watch`.
+ - `npm run test-watch` if you are developing and want to repeatedly run tests in a browser on your machine.
+ - `npm run test-watch -- --glob %pattern%` is also available

 # License